ihr-it-projekt/DayZModsInfo/TBJewelsOfSurvival/Readme.md

 ## Short Description

-This mod allows you to harvest, craft and use jewels with different Skills.
+This mod allows you to harvest, craft, and use jewels with different skills.

 ## Shop Link
 https://www.themodbase.com/mods/TBJewelsOfSurvival